How to Sell a House in Greece: Common Mistakes to Avoid

 1. Listing The Property With Too Many Real Estate Agents

-This is one of the most common mistakes, and also one of the most misunderstood.
+This is one of the most common mistakes when you try to sell your home, and also one of the most misunderstood.
 Many sellers assume that giving the property to multiple agents increases their chances of finding a buyer faster.
 It feels logical: more agents, more exposure, more opportunity.
 But in practice, too many cooks do not always make a better moussaka.

 When several agents are marketing the same property, things can quickly become messy.
 One description says one thing, another says something else, and before long, the same house appears online several times with different wording, different photos, and sometimes even different prices.
 For buyers, this creates confusion.
 For the property, it creates the impression of overexposure.
 Instead of looking desirable, the house starts to look like it has been floating around the market for too long.
-An exclusive or carefully coordinated sales strategy usually creates a much stronger impression: cleaner branding, better control, and more credibility.
+An exclusive or carefully coordinated sales strategy from a trustworthy real estate agent usually creates a much stronger impression: cleaner branding, better control, and more credibility.

 2. Setting The Wrong Sale Price